umeboshi2/umeboshi2.github.io/assets/documents/blog/cv19/dead-scientists.md

 [Dead Scientists And Microbiologists - Master List](https://rense.com/general62/list.htm)

 [Dead Microbiologists](https://rense.com/general96/deadmicro.html)
+"This compilation of biologist and microbiologist deaths indeed causes one to wonder if someone, somewhere does not want men and women alive who may see through pandemic scare tactics and, worse yet from their standpoint, be able to produce effective antidotes."

 Dr. Larry Bustard
 Dr. Larry Bustard, age 53.
 Died July 2, 2004 from unknown causes.
 He was a